What Can Be Used To Douse A Fire

 7. Halon and Halon Alternatives

 Halon was a highly effective fire extinguishing agent used in the past, particularly in situations where damage from other agents was unacceptable, such as in computer rooms and aircraft.
-However, due to its ozone-depleting properties, Halon has been largely phased out under international agreements.
+That said, due to its ozone-depleting properties, Halon has been largely phased out under international agreements.

 • Mechanism: Interrupting the chemical reaction of fire.